 Recurrence of Disability.
 When a nurse returns from an absence due to a Total Disability and works for three (3) continuous weeks, her benefit period for STD will be reinstated in full, however, if within three (3) calendar weeks following her return to work she is disabled from the same or a related cause, only the remainder of the STD benefit period as described in (c) above will apply.
 If within three (3) regular work weeks following a return to work, the nurse becomes disabled from an unrelated cause of injury or illness, her benefit period will be reinstated in full.
 However, if she remains absent from work and she becomes further disabled (due to a related or unrelated cause of injury/illness) the STD benefit period will not be reinstated.
 If a nurse returns to work on an approved modified work programme, she is not considered to be Actively at Work.
 The time spent doing modified work continues to count toward the expiry of the STD benefit period and does not cause it to be reinstated.

 Recurrence of Disability.
-If an employee ceases to be totally disabled after receiving benefits and within six (6) months again becomes totally disabled due to the same or a related cause, the later disability will be considered to be a continuation of the previous disability.
-If an employee returns to active work full time and for full pay for a continuous period of less than sixty (60) days, benefits will be paid at the same rate as before.
-No benefit will be paid if an employee is entitled to receive any other group income benefits, on account of their disability.
+If an insured employee ceases to be totally disabled after receiving benefits and within six months again becomes totally disabled due to the same or a related cause, the later disability will be considered to be a continuation of the previous disability.
+Where such employee has returned to active work full time and for full pay for a continuous period of less than 60 days, benefits will be paid at the same rate as before.
+No benefit will be payable if the insured person is entitled to receive any other group income benefits, on account of his/her disability.

 Recurrence of Disability.
-If, after you have completed the thirty (30) week qualifying period, you recover and return to active full-time work, but within six (6) months the same disability recurs, LTD benefit payments will resume immediately.
-However, if you have returned to work for more than six (6) months, or if you are disabled from an unrelated cause, the disability will be considered a new disability and you will have to again complete the qualifying period.
+If you recover and return to full-time work, but within six (6) months the same disability recurs, Long Term Disability benefit payments will resume immediately.
+However, if you have worked for more than six

 Recurrence of Disability.
 If a nurse recovers and returns to full-time work, but within 6 months the same disability recurs, Long Term Disability benefit payments will resume immediately.
 However, if she has worked for more than 6 months or if she is disabled from an unrelated cause, the disability will be considered a new disability.
 The Home agrees to contribute 75% of the total premium for the Long Term Disability Benefit.